How Appraisal Differs from Public Adjusting

 Do You Need an Appraiser or a Public Adjuster?
 Here's Some Criteria to Consider.

-When dealing with an insurance claim in Mississippi or Louisiana, the right approach depends on the nature of the issue.
-I offer both public adjusting and appraisal services to provide comprehensive support for property owners at different stages of the claims process.
+When dealing with an insurance claim, the right approach depends on the issue at hand.
+I offer both public adjusting and appraisal services to support property owners at different stages of the claims process.

-Here’s a comparison to help you understand the unique value of each service:
+Here’s a comparison to help you understand the purpose and focus of each service:

 Public Adjusting Services

-Public adjusting is ideal for property owners who need full support from the very beginning or at any point during the claims process.
-As your public adjuster, I represent you exclusively and handle every aspect of your claim to ensure you receive the settlement you’re entitled to.
+Public adjusting is a good fit for property owners who want full support at the start of a claim or at any point during the process.
+As your public adjuster, I represent your interests and help manage the claim from documentation through resolution.

 Key Features: